gatling/frontline-doc/content/reference/current/installation/injectors/index.md

 }
 ```

-This option is only intended to be used for demos and as a quick start when evaluating FrontLine.
+This option is only intended to be used for demos and as a quick start when evaluating Gatling Enterprise.

 {{< alert warning >}}
-It should definitively be disabled once your FrontLine installation will go live, or you'd risk ending up with FrontLine lacking resources (CPU, network) because a load test is eating all of them.
+It should definitively be disabled once your Gatling Enterprise installation will go live, or you'd risk ending up with Gatling Enterprise lacking resources (CPU, network) because a load test is eating all of them.
 {{< /alert >}}

 ## On-premises

-It's very easy to configure on-premises pools from FrontLine:
+It's very easy to configure on-premises pools from Gatling Enterprise:

 * Create a pool
 * Create a host by providing hostname, username, credentials and optional custom working directory (default is `/tmp`).
 The working directory should be executable.